WeisongZhao/PANELJ/README.md

 ## Declaration
 This repository contains the java source code (Maven) for <b>PANEL</b> imagej plugin.
 This plugin is for the <b>Simplified PANEL</b> (w/o RSM), and is also accompanied with resolution mapping (<b>1/7</b> golden threshold) feature. ~~The feature single-frame error/resolution mapping is currently not included in <b>PANELJ</b>~~ .
 The development of this imagej plugin is work in progress, so expect rough edges.

 If you want to reproduce the results of PANEL publication, the <b>PANELM</b> (Matlab version) is recommended.
 Due to the distance between the core FRC calculation of <b>PANELJ</b>, and <b>PANELM</b>, and the difference between Fourier transform of Matlab and imagej, there may exist a gap between the results of <b>PANELM</b> and <b>PANELJ</b>.
-To me, the implementations of core FRC, and Fourier transform in <b>PANELM</b>  are more flexible and accurate.
+The implementations of core FRC, and Fourier transform in <b>PANELM</b> are more flexible and accurate.

 <details>
 <summary><b>Plans</b></summary>

-- Reduce the gap between core FRC of PANELM and PANELJ;
+- Reduce the gap between the core FRC of PANELM and PANELJ;
 - ~~The single-frame FRC error/resolution mapping~~;
 - The RSM combination for full PANEL.